 Tempe Police Vehicular Crimes Unit is actively investigating

 the details of this incident that occurred on March 18th.
 We will provide updated information regarding the investigation once it is available. pic.twitter.com/2dVP72TziQ

 — Tempe Police (@TempePolice) March 21, 2018

-At the moment, there is no additional information concerning the reaction of the car’s systems, including the braking one.
-Until the investigation is over and measures are taken to avoid such tragedies, Uber and Toyota’s self-driving tests have been put on hold.
+Other than the car’s interior and exterior cameras, there is no additional information concerning how the self-driving car reacted to its cameras’ visual input, whether that be through initiating automatic braking mechanisms or some other system.
+Until the investigation is over and measures are put in place to avoid such tragedies, Uber and Toyota’s self-driving tests have been put on hold.

 Stay tuned for more updates regarding the case.